grantj-re3/BadLieGolf/Links_BunkerGreenside.md

     don't do this because my sand wedge shaft is already very short]*
   * flare the front foot (to promote a follow through) *[I don't do this]*
 - My tips:
-  * so that I have some level of precision regarding where the club head enters the sand, I try to keep the legs and head very still during the backswing and downswing (however I still want to turn to face the target during the follow through)
+  * so that I have some level of precision regarding where the club head enters the sand, I try to keep the legs and head very quiet/still during the backswing and downswing (however I still want to turn to face the target during the follow through)
+  * the rules of golf do not allow you to touch the sand with your club head while addressing the ball.
+When I hover my club head above the sand at address, I like it to be a few inches behind the point where the club head will enter the sand and on the same swing-arc that it will be just before it enters the sand during the downswing.
+In other words I have preset my body, shoulder and hand height at address. **Why do I do this?
+I am trying to avoid** putting my club head immediately behind the ball but an inch or so above the sand, implying that at some point during my backswing and downswing I need to **get the club head 2 inches lower than it was at address**.
+I feel this setup helps me to get the club head to enter the sand at a more accurate point.
   * after observing the lie of the ball in the bunker, consider doing your practice swing *outside* the bunker to check where you first make contact with the ground